akashprinceakash/Data_visualization/README.md

 # Data Visualization Project

 This project is a full-stack application that visualizes sales data using various chart types (Bar, Pie, and Line) powered by Chart.js and React on the frontend.
-It retrieves sales data from a MongoDB database via an Express.js backend, allowing users to view and analyze sales trends for different products over time.
+It retrieves sales data from a MongoDB database via an Express.js backend, allowing users to view and analyze  trends for different products over time.